 In the past, I’ve hesitated doing a tutorial on this tree since none of the exact items I have are available anymore.
 However, I’ve rounded up everything you need to get the look.
 I know this tree looks like it has a bazillion individual ball ornaments on it but the “secret” is ball garland.
 I used five strands of ball garland cascading down the tree to give the illusion of clusters of ornaments.
 I searched high and low for some ball garland options to share with you.

 I found this gold ball garland that looks very similar to mine.
 I love that it is 6 ft long.
-I also love this ball garland that comes in a rose gold, silver or white option.
+I also love this silver and black ball garland.
 I simply hooked the garland around the top and 3/4 top of the tree and allowed it to cascade down.
 Our tree is 9 ft for reference.
 The garland is actually really light weight and is so easy to work with.
 Simply “tuck” in place deeper in the branches to create dimension.
 I also do not decorate the back of the tree, only the angles you actually see.
 That’s kind of a no brainer.

 Designer tip // Extra large ball ornaments add volume and fill in the gaps